 \section{Related Work}

-Moving on to other work on bias in NLP specifically, \citet{bolukbasi2016man} revealed that gender bias could be found in word embeddings and suggested a way to reduce the presence of such biases for word embeddings. \citet{caliskan2017semantics} proposed the Word Embedding Association Test~(WEAT) where one tests associations between target words (e.g., young vs. old people's names) and attribute words (e.g., pleasant vs. unpleasant).
-In WEAT, cosine similarity is used as the association evaluation metric and bias is defined as the difference between one target word's (e.g., young people's name) level of association with attribute words when compared to another target word (e.g., old people's name). \citet{may2019measuring} proposed the Sentence Encoder Association Test~(SEAT) which is the extension of \citet{caliskan2017semantics}'s work to the sentence level.
-They generated sentences using templates such as ``\textit{This will [target]}'' and ``\textit{[target] are things}''. \citet{kurita2019measuring} proposed a log probability-based score to measure bias in masked language models and argued that this bias scoring is better than the cosine-based similarity associations on the basis of sensitivity and result consistency. \citet{nangia2020crows} proposed Crowdsourced Stereotype Pairs (CrowS-Pairs), a dataset that studied nine different types of social biases (e.g., age, nationality, physical appearance, etc.).
-They designed their work for masked language models.
+Moving on to related work in NLP specifically, bias in models have been studied for word embeddings using cosine similarity (e.g., the Word Embedding Association Test) and sentence embeddings using templates such as \textit{``This will [target]''} (e.g., the Sentence Encoder Association Test.)~\cite{bolukbasi2016man,caliskan2017semantics,may2019measuring}. \citet{nangia2020crows} created Crowdsourced Stereotype Pairs (CrowS-Pairs), a dataset that studied nine different types of social biases (e.g., age, nationality, physical appearance, etc.) in masked language models.